mrstrange207/Bandit/README.md

 Level 6 to level 7
 Googled for how to search in whole server
-Used find / -size 33c -user bandit7 group bandit6
-Used cat /var/lib/dpkg/info/bandit7.password
+Used find /(searches from the whole server) -size 33c -user bandit7 group bandit6 Used cat /var/lib/dpkg/info/bandit7.password

 Level 7 to level 8
-Used grep command
-grep ‘millionth’ data.txt
+Used grep command ( searches a particular pattern and displays the line its found in) grep ‘millionth’ data.txt

 Level 8 to level 9